Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Conclusions

-Furthermore, the redshift function has been assumed to be constant ($B(r)$ = constant), which means that the hypothetical traveler's experience of tidal gravitational force is negligible.\\ Considering the famous paper by M. S. Morris and K. S. Thorne \cite{Thorne}, the authors have discovered that in an SWH, $\rho \sim r^{-2}$.
-We can observe that the proportionality for $r$ when $\omega \rightarrow 1$ is predicted by our solution for $\rho$ in Case I of Model 2 with the same precision.
-In this instance, however, our results for $\rho$ are consistent with that for Morris-Thorne WHs with a cosmological constant \cite{Lemos} and WHs minimally violating NEC \cite{Lopez}.\\
+Furthermore, the redshift function has been assumed to be constant ($\mathfrak{B(r)}$ = const), which means that the hypothetical traveler's experience of tidal gravitational force is negligible.
+Considering the famous article by M. S. Morris and K. S. Thorne \cite{Thorne}, the authors have discovered, in a SWH, $\rho \sim r^{-2}$, and we can observe that the proportionality for $r$ when $\omega \rightarrow 1$ is predicted by our solution for the $\rho$ in the Case I of Model 2 with the similar precision.
+In this instance, however, our results for $\rho$ are consistent with that for the Morris-Thorne WHs along with cosmological constant Ref. \cite{Lemos} and the WHs minimally violating the NEC \cite{Lopez}.\\

-And we discussed NEC and DEC in Figs. (\ref{fig15})-(\ref{fig3}) and Figs. (\ref{fig4})-(\ref{fig7}), The study of the traversable WH's geometry has revealed that the NEC is violated at the WH throat.
-Thus, NEC’s violation may confirm the existence of exotic matter at the WH throat, which is the fundamental requirement for the existence of traversable WH.
-In the present models, at the throat of the WH, the weaker inequality $\rho (r_0) + p_r(r_0) \leq 0$ holds, which intimates that NEC is violated.
-The authors in \cite{Nandi} derived the validity of NEC, $\rho + p_r \geq 0$, by assuming the negative energy density.
-On the flip side, we have plotted the graph for SEC in Fig. (\ref{fig15}) and Fig. (\ref{fig16}) and is satisfied in both cases of Model 2, i.e., $\rho + p_r + 2p_t = 0 $, as one can check Eqs. (\ref{Eq.27})-(\ref{Eq.29}).
-This violation provides strong evidence for the presence e of exotic matter at the WH throat and in the sense WHs. \\
+And we discussed NEC and DEC in the Figs. \ref{fig15}, \ref{fig3}, \ref{fig4}, and \ref{fig7}.
+The study of the traversable WH's geometry has revealed a violation of NEC at WH's throat.
+Thus, NEC's violation may confirm the presence of exotic matter at the WH throat, which is the fundamental requirement for the existence of traversable WH.
+In our present model, at the throat, weaker inequality $\rho (r_0) + \mathrm{p}_r(r_0) \leq 0$ holds, which intimates the violation of NEC.
+Authors in \cite{Nandi} derived validity of the NEC, $\rho + \mathrm{p}_r \geq 0$, by assuming the negative energy density.
+Besides, SEC is also holding for both the cases of Model 2, i.e., $\mathrm{\rho} + \mathrm{p}_r + 2\mathrm{p}_t = 0 $, as one can check Eqs. (\ref{Eq.27}-\ref{Eq.29}).
+Violation of energy conditions shown in Table \ref{tbl1} this violation provides strong evidence for the existence of the exotic matter in WH throat and other senses of WHs. \\

-Finally, we would like to add that we adopted a direct and accurate construction for our computations.
-We have achieved a detailed set of analytical solutions, and the 3-D embedded visualization of the WH plot for the shape function Eq. (\ref{Eq.13}) can conclude that our polynomial Finslerain $f(R,T)$ gravity WH model is physically valid.
+Finally, we'd like to add that we adopted a direct and accurate construction for our computations.
+We have achieved a detailed set of analytical solutions.
+And the 3-D embedded visualization of WH plot \ref{fig18a} (left) for shape function Eq. (\ref{Eq.31}) can conclude that our polynomial Finslerain $f(\mathcal{R}, \mathcal{T})$ gravity WH model is physically valid.
 A similar method can be incorporated in the same scenarios for different alternative gravity theories.